Exhibits

 Mango Floss: Theme—Island Vacation (42” x 44”) by Denise Burkitt.
 In the exhibit The Traveling Artist: Works by Denise Burkitt.

-And finally, The Traveling Artist: Works of Denise Burkitt presents 20 pieces by the noted Australian quilter/designer whose work has indeed taken her all over the world.
+The Traveling Artist: Works of Denise Burkitt presents 20 pieces by the noted Australian quilter/designer whose work has indeed taken her all over the world.

 “When Denise Burkitt travels, she is open to being amazed!”
 Mangum says.